 So as you can see, the differences between the two types of confined spaces is large enough to require the distinction, and important to know.
 It’s not limited to simple identification of where to enter or exit.
 Confined Space work is one of the leading causes for occupational fatalities in the U.S. A big part of that comes from workers not being properly prepared, or even having knowledge of, the potential hazards that can be lurking within a space they need to enter and perform work and exit.

 Knowing the difference between a permit and non-permit required space will help prepare you for those working hazards by knowing when proper safeguarding measures need to be taken.
-If you’d like to know more about this topic, and be properly certified in this area, we offer a Confined Space Supervisor and a Confined Space Entry Course.
-Or add this blog to your RSS Reader, as we will be covering more on this topic in upcoming posts!
+If you’d like to know more about this topic, and be properly certified in this area, we offer a Supervisor and a Confined Space Training Course.